-Finding Jesus By Dr. Scott Rodin
+Finding Jesus By R. Scott Rodin

 Finding Jesus in Unexpected Places

 Imagine the scene with Jesus depicted for us in John 21.
 Six men are out fishing all night on the sea of Galilee.
 This is their domain, where they made their living for so many years before a dramatic event three years earlier pulled them away and set them on a journey with a young rabbi who claimed to be the Messiah.
-After following him to a brutal death on the cross they have experienced two times his resurrected form, but they have no idea what to do with this radical revelation of the power of God.
-So, confused and directionless, they go back to doing what they’ve always done.
+After following him to a brutal death on the cross, they have experienced two times his resurrected form, but they have no idea what to do with this radical revelation of the power of God.
+So, confused and directionless, they return to doing what they’ve always done.
 They go fishing.

 John tells us they fished all night and caught nothing.
-We can imagine that as they sat out on the lake and looked around so many memories came back to them.
+We can imagine that as they sat out on the lake and looked around, many memories returned to them.
 They remember where they were on the lake when they saw Jesus walking to them on the water.
 They recalled another place where a storm almost swamped their boat before a word from Jesus calmed the wind and waves.
-They looked at the shore to where 5,000 families gathered and were fed by two loaves and five fish.
+They looked at the shore where 5,000 families gathered and were fed by two loaves and five fish.
 They saw the hillside where he stood and taught people that the meek will inherit the earth.
-They could see the temple in Capernaum, and the other direction across to where a herd of pigs was filled with an evil spirit and ran into the sea and drowned.
+They could see the temple in Capernaum and the other direction across to where a herd of pigs was filled with an evil spirit and ran into the sea and drowned.
 And they recalled how so many times Jesus had sat right here, on their boat, and taught them about the coming of the kingdom of God.
-All of these memories were so vivid, and yet here they were, back on the boat, wondering what was next.
+All of these memories were so vivid, yet here they were, back on the boat, wondering what was next.

 We have Peter jumping in the water and swimming to Jesus.
 The prospect of being once again in the presence of his master was so overpowering to him that he left everything behind to come near to Jesus.
 What about us?
 How passionate are we about being in the presence of Jesus?
-Is abiding in him our highest calling or do we allow the distractions of work draw us away from opportunities to be in his presence?
+Is abiding in him our highest calling, or do we allow the distractions of work to draw us away from opportunities to be in his presence?
 What would it mean for you for the presence of Jesus to be so compelling that you will leave everything behind to be near him at every opportunity?

 What is Christian Leadership Alliance?